RackHD/docs/docs/glossary.rst

 "SmartInstall"
 (http://www.cisco.com/c/en/us/products/collateral/switches/catalyst-3750-x-series-switches/white_paper_c11-651895.html)

-All of these systems basically operate similiarly to the PXE protocol - leveraging TFTP for the transfer of files, and DHCP for network information, but a common standard adopted by all switch vendors has yet to emerge.
+All of these systems basically operate similarly to the PXE protocol - leveraging TFTP for the transfer of files, and DHCP for network information, but a common standard adopted by all switch vendors has yet to emerge.